haseebshaik00/SEProject-Team4-The-Popularity-Paradigm/README.md

 - `repo_data_incubating.json` contains successfully scraped incubating repositories

-- Merged both datasets, calculated **popularity score**, normalized it, found popularity, and stored the final dataset in `final-popularity-dataset.csv`.
+- Merged both datasets, calculated **popularity score**, normalized it, found popularity, and stored the final dataset in `final-popularity-dataset.csv`
-- Then this dataset was merged with the ASFI dataset and the final data taken into consideration was stored in `final-dataset.csv`.
+- Then this dataset was merged with the ASFI dataset and the final data taken into consideration was stored in `final-dataset.csv`

+> Data Acquisition and pre-processing for [RQ#3] - `#RQ3_preprocessing.ipynb`

+- Adopt dataset of the Apache Incubator Clutch Website
+- Scrape the data and parse it using BeautifulSoap lib
+- Scrape stars, forks, and PRs of all the podlings retrieved
+- Merge them to the main dataset, calculate pScore and popularity using the same methodology above
+- Store the final dataset in `final-rq3-dataset.csv`

 ---